Grace and the Grotesque

 - deliver

-a structured argument: these assignments will not resemble
+a structured argument: triting assignments of any length will not resemble

 personal journal entries, blog-style writing, or stream-of-consciousness